Poker Charts

 Poker is a card game in which a player must call (i.e., match) the wager, raise (i.e., increase) the bet, or concede (i.e., fold) the stake (i.e., fold).
 Many poker players rely on charts to aid them in their play.
 So, here are a couple of poker charts that you might find useful.

-Poker hand rankings are a useful tool for determining in-game decisions since they categorize the power of the various hands you can play.
+Poker hand rankings are a useful tool for determining in-game decisions.
+The poker hierarchy chart categorizes the power of the various hands you can play.

 Hand name | Definition | Example |